jgm/gitit/README.markdown

 To change the look of the wiki, modify `screen.css` in `static/css`.
 To change the look of printed pages, modify `print.css`.
+The logo picture can be changed by copying a new PNG file to `static/img/logo.png`.
+For more radical changes, one can modify `template.html`.

 Adding support for math
 -----------------------